““I see nobody on the road,” said Alice.

 For two reasons:

-- first, because objects missing, persons absent, vacant space, which are not physically present entities to be observed, weigh heavily in our real life; moreover, negative events, the things which we do not say or do not do, the ones from which we abstain or the ones we neglect or fail to do, count.
+- first, because objects missing, persons absent, vacant space, which are not physically present entities to be observed, weigh heavily in our real life; moreover, needs neglected, likely events not taking place, the things which we do not say or do not do, the ones from which we abstain or the ones we neglect or fail to do, count.

-- second, because that which is vacant, unfilled, not sated, not yet started, not in the irremediable past, still without form, hides – like infinity –more possibilities than that which is formed, taken and completed.
+- second, because that which is vacant, unfilled, not sated, not yet started, not frozen in the irremediable past, still without form, everything still potential, hides – like infinity –more possibilities than that which is formed, taken and completed.

-It stands to reason that we should mind carefully both presence and absence, both the full and the empty, positive action and negative conduct to understand, to decide and to make things happen or to prevent them.
-Why is this so often ignored?
+Good sens would say and it even stands to reason that we should mind carefully both presence and absence, both the full and the empty, positive action and negative conduct, to understand, to decide and to make things happen or to prevent them.
+Why is this so methodically ignored in our Western civilisation?

 This may look like some far-fetched playing with words but is in fact very practical, as all good theories are .